-- Remove the seat covers (see Seat Cover Removal in the Frame chapter).

-- Open the clamps [A].

-- Disconnect the connectors [B].
+- Remove the seat covers (see Seat Cover Removal in the Frame chapter). - Remove the rear fender rear (see Rear Fender Rear Removal in the Frame chapter). - Remove the bolts [A]. - Disconnect the ECU connectors [A] and remove the ECU [B].

-- Remove the bolts [C].